Cretezy/godot-object-serializer/README.md

 ### `ObjectSerializer.register_script(name: StringName, script: Script) -> void`

 Registers a script (a object type) to be serialized/deserialized.
+All custom types (included nested types) must be registered _before_ using this library.

 ### `ObjectSerializer.dictionary.serialize(data: Variant) -> Variant`